 Scheduled duration is under duration set under Settings - Restrictions - Minimum Watering Time.
 This feature allows users to set a minimum time for their sprinklers to run.
-Any time below that threshold will rollover to the next watering cycle.
+Any time below that threshold will roll over to the next watering cycle.

 3. Freeze protect

 The threshold is set by the user under Settings - Restrictions - Freeze Protect.
-It will stop all scheduled watering activities when the minimum temperature has reached and it will automatically resume when the temperature will raise over.
+It will stop all scheduled watering activities when the minimum temperature has reached and it will automatically resume when the temperature will rise over.

 4. Day restriction